CSUChico-CSCI340/CSCI440-KernelHacking/README.md

 These commands update the package list to make sure we have the most up-to-date list of packages, install the latest versions of all installed software, install some general-purpose build tools, and finally install the build dependencies for the Linux kernel itself.

-The sudo in the previous commands indicate we are invoking the given commands as the root user. sudo only works if your user account has sudoer privileges; if not, you will receive a message indicating the user is not in the sudoers file.
-This is usually not an issue in standard installation, but if you encounter this message, it is simple to give the current user permission to run commands with sudo [2].
+The `sudo` in the previous commands indicate we are invoking the given commands as the root user. `sudo` only works if your user account has sudoer privileges; if not, you will receive a message indicating the user is not in the sudoers file.
+This is usually not an issue in standard installation, but if you encounter this message, it is simple to give the current user permission to run commands with `sudo` [2].

+Next, create a directory for your Kernel Assignment.
+I recommend that you clone your CSCI440 repo to your Linux machine and make the directory inside of your CSCI440 repo.
+After creating the directory, move into the directory for the next steps.

 ```bash
 ~$ mkdir kernel-assignment